pepsimidamerica/ezoff/README.md

 ## Project Structure

-Project is split up into several files depending on what area of the EZOffice API is being dealt with.
-Purely for organizational purposes.
+Project is split up into several files depending on what area of the EZOffice API is being dealt with. largely corresponds to how the API v2 documentation is laid out, purely for organizational purposes.

-- Assets
-- Checklists
-- Groups
-- Inventories
-- Locations
-- Members
-- Projects
-- Work Orders

 ## Notes

-When wanting to clear a field out of its current value with an update function, generally the empty string ("") should be used.
+When wanting to clear a field out of its current value with an update function, generally the empty string ("") should be used as the new value.